RohitRTdev/RTOS/README.md

 RTOS is X64 based OS that is UEFI compliant.

 ## Description
 The OS is at a very early stage and only sports basic services.
-RTOS follows the windows philosophy of "everything is an object".
+RTOS follows the windows philosophy of **everything is an object**.

 **Services**
 * UEFI bootloader